wintvelt/blob-images-frontend-NEW/README.md

         - the email address otherwise
     - in the db, the invite will be stored as a membership record with invite status
     - the `inviteId` for the frontend - included in email to invitee - is the encoded PK and SK of the invite record
-- Possible cases for the invite page, based on response from getting invite from DB:
+- Possible cases for the invite page, based on response from getting invite from DB (which is code in api-invites):
     - `"invite ID invalid"` or `"invite not found"` -> display error
     - `"invite not for you"`
         - if user is logged in: invite is for another user -> do not allow acceptance